jonijonna23-source/ai-subtitle-translator/README.md

     </td>
     <td width="50%">
       <h4>📋 Quick Export</h4>
-      One-click buttons to download the final .srt file or copy the text to your clipboard.
+      One-click buttons to download the final subtitle file or copy the text to your clipboard.
     </td>
   </tr>
 </table>